ISTGLMA/EASY-YTDLP/README.md

 + **Download Playlist**
 + **Download Thumbnails**

-I'll likely update this in the future adding more options.

 **YOU DON'T HAVE TO USE THIS TOOL, IT'S JUST FOR THOSE WHO PREFER EASE OF USE.**